equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

        type: dp
    ```

 1. Create an EKS-A Cluster.
-Double check and besure $LC_POOL_ADMIN and $CLUSTER_NAME are set correctly before running this.
+Double check and be sure `$LC_POOL_ADMIN` and `$CLUSTER_NAME` are set correctly before running this (they were passed through SSH or otherwise defined in previous steps).
 Otherwise manually set them!

    ```sh
    eksctl-anywhere create cluster --filename $CLUSTER_NAME.yaml \